ComposableFi/composable/rfcs/0012-hardcoded-static-assets.md

 ## How do we release static assets?

-Each Piccaso protocol encodes relevant assets.
+Each Picasso protocol encodes relevant assets.
 We do often release to bring features and fixes to users along with new assets.

 ## Why would one be using hardcoded assets?